dhecar/qz_print/README.md

 # qz_print
-Adaptation to print top EPL printer with openerp 7
+Adaptation to print to EPL printer with openerp 7